Support for workers affected by coronavirus (COVID-19)

 You may be eligible for financial assistance from the Australian Government, including income support payments and a coronavirus supplement for existing and new recipients of various Centrelink payments.

 Find out what support you may be eligible for.

 If you have received COVID-19 financial relief, you may need to declare this as part of your earnings for tax purposes.

 Work from home tax deductions

-If you were required to work from home during the 2019–20 income year, the Australian Taxation Office has provided various methods to calculate the expenses you can claim as a deduction at tax time.
+If you have been required to work from home during the pandemic, the Australian Taxation Office provides various methods to calculate the expenses you can claim as a deduction at tax time.
 These methods have been extended into the 2020–21 income year.

 Read more about claiming a deduction for working from home during COVID-19.

 Reducing your expenses

 If your financial situation has changed due to the impacts of COVID-19, it makes sense to reduce your expenses wherever possible.
 Talk to your utility provider or bank to seek help—they may grant payment extensions or allow you to pay in instalments.